feilipu/yaz180/owners_notes.md

 There are two causes of random stuff happening.
 The first is the Flash chip has lost seating.
 The second is the IDE or CF drive needs to be power cycled.

-Sometimes I find random things happening, and it is always cured by pressing on the Flash chip, or sometimes extracting it and reseating.
+Sometimes I find random things happening, and it is always cured by pressing down on the Flash chip, or sometimes simply extracting it and reseating.

 When using CP/M sometimes the IDE or CF drive will get itself into an unusual state, that can't be recovered by a hard reset on the PATA interface (generated when the YAZ180 is RESET).
 If that happens, then a power cycle is the only option.